-- A. IN EVALUATING PLAINTIFFS' SECOND AMENDMENT CLAIMS, THIS COURT SHOULD REJECT ANY INTEREST-BALANCING APPROACH, WHICH WOULD CLEARLY BE INCONSISTENT WITH HELLER. - 1.
-Because the LCM Ban is Tantamount to a Confiscation of a Widely-Used, Constitutionally-Protected Class of Arms, Heller's Categorical Approach Controls.
+IN EVALUATING PLAINTIFFS' SECOND AMENDMENT CLAIMS, THIS COURT SHOULD A. REJECT ANY INTEREST-BALANCING APPROACH, WHICH WOULD CLEARLY BE INCONSISTENT WITH HELLER.

+1. Because the LCM Ban is Tantamount to a Confiscation of a Widely-Used, Constitutionally-Protected Class of Arms, Heller's Categorical Approach Controls.

 Traditionally, in discussing Second Amendment claims, the parties at the outset routinely recite standards of review leading to their preferred forms of scrutiny.
-Indeed, the State, following suit, cites United States v.
+Indeed, the State, 17 following suit, cites United States v.
 Chovan, 735 F.3d 1127, 1136 (9th Cir.
-2013) to shuttle us toward the "two-step" approach in leading to what the State claims is "an appropriate level of scrutiny."
+2013) to shuttle us 18 toward the "two-step" approach in leading to what the State claims is "an appropriate level of 19 scrutiny."
 (Def.
-Motion at 9:16-21).
+Motion at 11:3-8).
 See also Teixeira v.
-County of Alameda, 873 F.3d 670, 682 (9th Cir.
-2017) (en banc) (quoting Chovan at 1136 ("We apply a two-step inquiry to examine Teixeira's claim ... and ... we then determine the 'appropriate level of scrutiny."").
-And the State thus argues that even if a statewide, confiscatory magazine ban does implicate Second Amendment interests - as if that is still somehow a debatable point3 - the law meets and survives "intermediate scrutiny" because it merely "eliminat[es] a particularly lethal subset of magazines" (id., at 11:14-15), as simply a matter of "common sense" (id., at 11:17).
+County of Alameda, 873 F.3d 670, 682 20

+(9th Cir.
+2017) (en banc) (quoting Chovan at 1136 ("We apply a two-step inquiry to examine 21

+Teixeira's claim ... and ... we then determine the 'appropriate level of scrutiny.").
+And the 22

+State thus argues that even if a statewide, confiscatory magazine ban does implicate Second 23 capacity magazines within their homes for the purpose of self-defense, we agree ... that Measure 28 C may implicate the core of the Second Amendment.").

+Amendment interests - as if that is still somehow a debatable point - the law meets and survives 24